lawrenceevalyn/THE-DISS/README.md

 ## Research Log

+### Dec 20 2016

+Trying to come up with a special fields list is increasingly paradoxical: the goal of my research is to assess our methods of selecting "representative" authors, and step one is to... select representative authors.
+Even focusing on 'touchstones of the canon' leaves me with FAR too much to read.

+Also far too much: an eight-chapter dissertation.
+Maybe I'm looking at too many case studies.
+Could I just do the 'school of Radcliffe' and the 'school of Charlotte Smith'?
+Based on the network graph from DHSI last year?

 ### Dec 10 2016

 In correspondence with ETSC, looks like I will be able to have access!